 You are here: HOME › Speech Topics

-The next step is deciding the topic.
 What will you talk about?
 Getting an answer to that question can seem frustratingly difficult.
 There are literally so many possibilities.

-Will I talk about how cat memes are taking over the internet?
+For instance, will I talk about how cat memes are taking over the internet?
 Miaow.

 What about a 'show and tell' featuring Great Aunt Lucy's lace collection?

 Or perhaps a speech delving into the murky, and sometimes downright disturbing, origins of children's nursery rhymes?

 They're all good speech topics; depending on your interest in them, your audience, and the type of speech you've been asked to prepare.